open-ephys/gui-docs/source/Tutorials/Commutator.rst

 behaving experiments because the animal is liable to twist and tangle the tether while it moves around which can end up exerting torque on the animal.
-This can be is mitigated by using a commutator, a device that untwists the tether as the animal moves around while maintaining electrical continuity between the headstage and data acquisition system.
+This can be is mitigated by using a commutator, a device that untwists the tether as the animal moves around while maintaining electrical continuity between the animal's headstage and data acquisition system.
 This encourage more naturalistic behaviors.